Have You Heard?

 Community Fund Drives resources

-Presented by the Erie Community Foundation and The Nonprofit Partnership
+Presented by Robert Wooler, Director of The Nonprofit Partnership

 Budgets – once just a simple tool to map revenues and expenses – now we see it as a weapon of destruction that can be used to wreak havoc in the hands of state leaders.
 In this workshop we will try to put of PTSD aside and focus on the art and science of building program and agency budgets in the era of uncertain revenues and volatile expenses.
 Whether its for a grant proposal or you’re starting in on the challenge of building your agency budget for the next fiscal year, this session will offer best practices, examples, and templates that will quickly put you in command of the numbers instead of the other way around.